-Many of the mako sharks caught by tuna longliners (about 75%) are alive when the vessel retrieves the line.
+Many of the make sharks caught by tuna longliners (about 75%) are alive when the vessel retrieves the line.
 It is not known how many of the sharks that are returned to the sea alive under the provisions of Schedule 6 of the Fisheries Act survive.
+Dead discards are now allowed under Schedule 6 of the Fisheries Act, and these may be under-reported.